C2SP/wycheproof/doc/spongycastle.md

 The AES-GCM implementation uses a weak default size for the tag (i.e. 64 bits).
 Such a tag size is not adequate for many use cases.

-**Patch:** The implementation should always sepcify the tag size.
+**Patch:** The implementation should always specify the tag size.

-The Wycheproof test *testIvReuse* fails, because Spongy Castle allows to reuse a previous IV simply by forgetting to initialze a Cipher instance after encrypting with it.
-IV resuse leaks the authentication key.
+The Wycheproof test *testIvReuse* fails, because Spongy Castle allows to reuse a previous IV simply by forgetting to initialize a Cipher instance after encrypting with it.
+IV reuse leaks the authentication key.

 **Patch:** The implementation should always reinitialize a Cipher instance, that is call init() with a fresh IV.
 Other providers check that a call to init()